 · You will then receive a receipt via email for your records.

-How long will it take for me to receive my import licence?
+How long will it take for me to receive my Import Licence?

-If there are queries or errors in the information sent to us, then the timeline will be longer.
+Approximately 5-10 working days from the date the last piece of complete and accurate information is received.
+If there are queries or errors in the information sent to us, then the timeline can be longer.